alexagoff/new-accession-ingest/README.md

 - update_repositories.py:

 IMPORTANT NOTES:
+- The _all versions of new_accessions and update_repos run all ID's without being able to filter which ID's to run
 - The title/column header line on the input .csv file must all be on the first line/one line!
 If its spread into two lines the program will error.
 - Start and end only relate to the range of ID's (not lines) that will run.
 If start = 166 and end = 168, then only 166, 167 and 168 will run.
 This applies *even if the csv is unordered by ID number*.